Loop, Indiana County, Pennsylvania

 Loop was an unincorporated community in West Mahoning Township, Indiana County, Pennsylvania.
-The community was named for its location near a loop in the meandering Mahoning Creek.
+It was named for being near a loop-like meander of Mahoning Creek.
 Lysander Barrett settled in the area around 1842; an iron furnace was erected in 1847.
 Before its eventual abandonment, the community had a post office (from 1885 to 1959), a schoolhouse, and a stop on the Buffalo, Rochester and Pittsburgh Railway.